tcj9/pikpix/README.md

 # PikPix

-A command-line tool to convert image formats with optional compression, built with Node.js and Sharp.
+A command-line tool to convert image formats with optional compression, built with Node.js, Sharp and Commander.

 ## Features